-With that in mind, we asked seven fitness influencers to open their refrigerators and share the contents, along with insight on maintaining a healthy mind, body, and soul.
+Giving us a sneaky peak behind their refrigerator doors, our favourite fitness foodies share their go to ingredients and meals, along with insight on maintaining a healthy mind, body, and soul.
 You won’t find any crash diets or fitness fads here – just sound and honest advice about how to make food work best for you.

-Find out what’s in the fridges of some of the world’s healthiest bloggers, and get ready to be inspired about starting your own personal foodie revolution in 2018.
+Find out what’s in the fridges of some of the world’s healthiest bloggers, and get ready to be inspired.

 Alex Gildea, Personal Trainer

 To me, a diet is about providing your body with the right fuel you need to feel your best every day.
 Everyone has different lifestyles, but for me simplicity is key.
 Diet is often associated with restriction rather than balance, which often leads to a short-term fix rather than a long-term lifestyle change.